 - Do your research.
 Reverse engineer campaigns like yours.
 What kind of messaging did successful campaigns use to connect with their backers?
 What approach did they take with their video?
 What is a reasonable funding goal for a company in your stage of development in your industry?
 Even the Pebble Watch with their active customer base of 1,500 and guaranteed PR was realistic about their goal of $100,000 that required about 850 backers to back the campaign at the average watch price of $115.

 - Find people who care.
 People back crowdfunding campaigns because they care about what people are creating.
 Don’t go buying random Twitter followers and email lists.
 You will get zero conversion.
 Instead, identify the people who care about topics or products like yours and find out where they hang out online.
 Use social tools strategically to reach out to that target audience, and if needed, invest in marketing professionals to amplify your efforts.
-Use Krowdster’s Backer Directory to find people who care about crowdfunding projects like yours.
+Use Krowdster’s Backer Directory to find people who care about rewards crowdfunding projects like yours, or services like SparkToro that will help you locate where people with an affinity for projects like yours “hang out” online.
 Then encourage those who engage to visit your website and give you their email by offering something that benefits them or running a contest.
 Does it take a bit of effort?
 Sure.
 But even thoroughbreds have to train for their prize-winning races.

 - Give your marketing channels time to grow.
 Technology has accelerated the speed of communications and our ability to reach a wider audience, but relationships and trust are built through consistency of communication over time.
 Engage with your new network.
 Ask questions and seek feedback.
 Become a familiar name in their social feed or their inbox before you even mention your campaign.
 For Pebble, that time horizon was four years.
 Maybe you could give it at least four months?